I love creating unique ornaments and I love sharing tips on how to make them.

 Handmade Victorian Lace Tussie Mussie Christmas Ornament

-- 2 Paper doilies or 2 starched square pieces of lace
+- Two paper doilies or two starched square pieces of lace.

 Tussie Mussie #1

-1. When I am using lace, I first spray the lace with spray starch then hang with clothespins to dry.
-This will stiffen the lace, but still leave it pliable and easy to work with.
+- When I am using lace, I first spray the lace with spray starch and then hang it with clothespins to dry.
+This will stiffen the lace but still leave it pliable and easy to work with.
 You can also make homemade starch by mixing sugar and water or cornstarch and water.
 Just dip the lace into the solution and again hang to dry.

-3. Once the lace is dry, place the lace or the doilies, if you prefer, onto a matching color of card stock at the corner of your sheet of card stock, as shown in the diagram.
+- Once the lace is dry, place the lace or the doilies, if you prefer, onto a matching color of card stock at the corner of your sheet of card stock, as shown in the diagram.
 Glue one doily or piece of lace to your card stock.
-Select any colors you want for your cardstock.color.
+Select any colors you want for your cardstock color.
 You could do two-toned if you wish or use the same color lace and cardstock.
 For example, burgundy card stock with ivory doily or lace glued on top.
-Doilies and lace come in a variety of colors, so if you wanted you could glue a red doily to red card stock.
+Doilies and lace come in a variety of colors, so if you wanted, you could glue a red doily to red card stock.
 However you want to do it.

-5. Cut out the cone and fold along the dotted line, keeping as close to the edge of the doily as possible,without cutting any of the doily.
+- Cut out the cone and fold along the dotted line, keeping as close to the edge of the doily as possible, without cutting any of the doilies.
 Glue the cone to hold its shape.
 Repeat for the next doily.
-You may need to use close-pens to hold the cones shape until the glue dries.
+You may need to use close-pens to hold the cone's shape until the glue dries.

-7. Add embellishments of your choice by gluing on with a hot glue gun.
+- Add embellishments of your choice by gluing them on with a hot glue gun.

-8. Cut a piece of decorative cording or trim about 4".
-Put the ends through the holes that you punched, from the outside of the cone to the inside and add a spot of glue to the inside of the cone sides to secure the ends.
+- Cut a piece of decorative cording or trim about 4".
+Put the ends through the holes that you punched, from the outside of the cone to the inside, and add a spot of glue to the inside of the cone sides to secure the ends.

 Tussie Mussie #2

-I can usually squeeze 3 or 4 cones out of a 12'x12' piece.
+- Instead of lace or doilies, I also use stiff decorative paper, like wallpaper or old sheets of music, scrapbook paper, and origami paper.
+I can usually squeeze three or four cones out of a 12' x 12' piece.
 I like to glue thin decorative paper to plain cardstock to make the cone shape more durable.
 Metallic Japanese origami paper works well for this as it comes in so many beautiful designs.

-2. Using your template, make your cones, you can embellish them with lace glued around the top edge of the cone and spiraling around the cones itself, and embellish with any type of victorian scrapes that you please such as pieces of velvet, brocades, satins, bells, tinsel, etc.
+- Using your template, make your cones; you can embellish them with lace glued around the top edge of the cone and spiraling around the cones themselves, and embellish with any type of victorian scrapes that you please, such as pieces of velvet, brocades, satins, bells, tinsel, etc.

-4. Your finished Tussie Mussies can be filled with candies, cookies, small toys, potpourri or flowers and hung on the tree.
+- Your finished Tussie Mussies can be filled with candies, cookies, small toys, potpourri, or flowers and hung on the tree.